 Runtime scoring order

 This fixed-priority order is the core of explainable routing.
-Each step has a clear condition, and disagreements are written to diagnostics for later review.
+Each step has a clear condition,

 - Low confidence ->